saifullah767/To-Do-list/README.md

 # Today's to do List

 > It's a to do list application where we can mark and set our daily tasks or goal.
+And also edit and delete them

 ## Built With